NetherlandsForensicInstitute/body_fluids_mRNA/README.md

 There is additional code for experiments that did not make the paper.
 Most notable this includes a deep learning model (in 'dl-implementation').
 The model achieved comparable performance at much higher complexity, and would have required detailed explanations if included in the paper.
+Furthermore, we looked at a situation where the defense proposes an alternative (e.g. sample contains blood, not menstrual secretion), which changed results little.
 ## Background levels

 To compute LRs we need to have knowledge on background levels, which can depend